SeanIsayama/Food-Recipe-Study/README.md

 <iframe src="assets/missing_desc_steps.html" width=800 height=600 frameBorder=0></iframe>

-For our initial observation, we can see that the two distripution are fairly similar, with most of the distribution overlapping.
+For our initial observation of this distribution, we can see that the two distripution are fairly similar, with most of the distribution overlapping.

 For our test statistic, we chose to use the absolute difference in means as `'n_steps'` is a numerical variable and since our hypothesis don't include a direction.
-Running 1000 simulations of a permutation test by shuffling the `'description'` columns, we plotted the distribution of the test statistics here:
+Running 1000 simulations of a permutation test by shuffling the `'description'` column, we plotted the distribution of the test statistics in the graph below:

 <iframe src="assets/empirical_plot_steps.html" width=800 height=600 frameBorder=0></iframe>

-In the distribution above, the red line indicates the observed test statistic of our original dataseet.
-From our simulations, we found that the p value is 0.24 – which is reflected on the distribution as there is a noticable proportion of values to the right of the observed statistic.
+In this distribution, the red line represents the observed test statistic of our original dataset.
+From our simulations, we found that the p-value is 0.24 – which is reflected on the distribution as there is a noticable proportion of values to the right of the observed statistic.

-Therefore, using a significance level of 0.05, we **fail to reject** the null hypothesis – meaning that the missingness in the `'description'` column **is not** dependent on `'n_steps'`**(MCAR)**.
+Therefore, since our p-value is greater then the significance level of 0.05, we **fail to reject** the null hypothesis – meaning that the missingness in the `'description'` column **is not** dependent on `'n_steps'`**(MCAR)**.

-#### **The missingness of rating does not depend on `'n_ingredients'` (MAR).**
+#### **2. The missingness of `'description'` does not depend on `'n_ingredients'` (MAR).**

 **Null Hypothesis**: The missingness of description does not depend on `'n_ingredients'`